opnfv/functest/docs/userguide/runfunctest.rst

 Manual testing
 --------------

-Once the Functest docker container is running and Functest environment ready (through */home/opnfv/repos/functest/docker/prepare_env.sh* script), the system is ready to run the tests.
+This section assumes the following:
+ * The Functest Docker container is running
+ * The docker prompt is shown
+ * The Functest environment is ready (prepare_env.sh has been executed)

+If any of the above steps is missing please refer to the Functest Config Guide `[1]`_ as they are a prerequisite and all the commands explained in this section **must** be performed **inside the container**.

-The script *run_tests.sh* launches the test in an automated way.
+The script **run_tests.sh** launches the test in an automated way.
 Although it is possible to execute the different tests manually, it is recommended to use the previous shell script which makes the call to the actual scripts with the appropriate parameters.